imkumaraju/the-weather/README.md

 # the-weather

-The weather is a Django based web application which uses the API of openweathermap.com to forcast weather of cities all around the world.
+The weather is a Django based web application which uses the API of openweathermap.com to forecast weather of cities all around the world.

 # Django version: 2.2.3
 install the same version of django to run the project on your system